Coverage: NBC Sports Network

 Top 25 Overview

 It was over when...
-TCU picked up three first downs on its final drive to stop the Aztecs' comeback.
+The Ducks slowed things down and ate up 9:32 on their final drive to ice the game.

 Team Stat Comparison

 |4th Down Conversions||4-6||0-0|

 |TD||10:29||Shane Vereen 1 Yd Run (Giorgio Tavecchio Kick)||0||7|

 |TD||06:34||Cliff Harris 64 Yd Punt Return (Dion Jordan Run For Two-Point Conversion)||8||7|

 |TD||14:29||Jeff Maehl 29 Yd Pass From Darron Thomas (Rob Beard Kick)||15||7|